antmicro/renode-linux-runner-action/docs/Kernel.md

 This will take some time.

 Eventually, you should have some files in the `buildroot/output/images` directory.
-Create the new `tar.xz` archive with the files: `rootfs.cpio` and `fw_payload.elf`.
+Create the new `tar.xz` archive with [required files](#required-image-components).
 The resulting archive is ready to use with the action.

 ### Use your kernel